PowerShell/PowerShell-RFC/RFCXXX-PSRemoting-Providers.md

 }
 ```

-When a module is imported it can register it's own custom provider identifier through the standard mechanisms:
+When a module is imported it can register its own custom provider identifier through the standard mechanisms:

 ```csharp
 using System;